mortezah80/EEG-ERP-Analysis-for-Cognitive-Tasks/README.md

 # Visual Oddball Task EEG Preprocessing

 This repository contains the code and data for preprocessing and analyzing EEG data collected during a visual oddball task.
-The preprocessing includes artifact removal using Independent Component Analysis (ICA), event-related potential (ERP) analysis focusing on P3 and Error-Related Negativity (ERN) components, and statistical comparisons of ERP waveforms.
+The preprocessing includes artifact removal using Independent Component Analysis (ICA), event-related potential (ERP) analysis focusing on P3 components, and statistical comparisons of ERP waveforms.

 ## Table of Contents
 - [Introduction](#introduction)